SSJANSON/query-management-app/README.md

 ## Getting Started
 Run the following to set up the the backend
 - `cd query-management-application-be`
+- copy the .env.example file into a .env file
+- `docker-compose build`
 - `docker-compose up`
 - `npm run migrate`
 - `npm run seed`